 Trees overhanging roof

-The importance of inspection
+The importance of inspections

 A termite inspection can reveal evidence of a termite infestation around your home and in your garden.

 After your termite inspection, you will be able to take steps to protect your home.

 You can take several steps to protect your home from a termite infestation that might originate from your garden.